 South of the Outer Banks, just below Wilmington, is Carolina Beach.
 If you have four-wheel drive, you can drive onto the beach and camp.
 When we camped there we were one of four truck campers that night.

 Freeman Park is at Carolina Beach.
 There are no facilities except portable toilets.
 It’s fairly close to the Outer Banks as the crow flies but, there is no direct road.
 I would assume it’s about a three hour drive.

 This is a regular campground with two or three dozen campsites laid out in a row.
 I believe it cost us $30 at the gate because we were going to camp and drive on the beach.
 They require four-wheel drive to drive onto the beach.
 Other people had to hike in and tent camp because they didn’t have four-wheel drive vehicles.
-I think it cost less to just camp.

 This same person said, if the wind comes out of the west, you will get bugs.
 I didn’t think to much of it that evening.
 But, the next morning there were thousands of bugs on my camper.
 They were no-see-ums.
 So, you will want to have some type of spray to keep the bugs at bay.

 It was a little hard to sleep because we were only about 75-feet from the water and the waves were quite noisy.
 I woke up many times because of the waves.

 We often camp in the Wilmington area because our son lives there.
 We mostly camp at Carolina Beach State Park.
 It is a beautiful place right in the middle of everything that you could want in a coastal town.
 Although we haven’t been back to the beach campground, I would like to try it again sometime.